odea-project/qAlgorithms/report/report.md

 size that would be removed from the bin if it was added to it were marked.

+**7) Correctly Separated Point Within Critical Distance**

+This condition depends on test condition 2).
+It performs the same operation but calculates the critical value using the binsize instead of the binsize plus one.
+Only bins, which do not fulfill condition 2) are considered.
+If this condition is positive, there exists a point with a distance to any other point in the bin below the critical distance.
+However, upon adding this point to the bin, the change in critical value will lead to this distance being too great and the bin being split again.
+A bin for which this condition is true could possibly benefit from slightly increasing the estimated centroid error, but should not be considered an undesirable grouping.

 (@gerrit: here you should add if this was observed or not? => moved to separate section // adressed)

 ---